 - Get more click-throughs.

 Do Pinterest Group Boards really still work?

-Pinterest group boards have undergone a lot of changes in the past, with Pinterest’s latest 2018 updates having a much larger focus on collaboration in group boards.
-You see, previously a lot of Pinterest group boards were just boards to drop your pins into and then the groups’ followers would get them in their feed.
+Pinterest group boards have undergone a lot of changes in the past, with an update putting a much larger focus on collaboration in group boards.
+You see, previously a lot of Pinterest group boards were just boards to drop your pins into, and then the groups’ followers would get them in their feed.